phpactor/phpactor/doc/reference/configuration.rst

 Type: string

-Internal use only.
-Path to the Phpactor binary used to spawn index workers
+Internal use only - path to the Phpactor binary used to spawn index workers

 **Default**: ``"%application_root%\/bin\/phpactor"``